sheenisme/AutoPoly/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md] for details on code style, testing, and review process.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ---